- Get Your Finances in Order Early

 - Interview agents

-You have a right to hire an agent who you feel has your interests at heart and whom you like working with.
+You have a right to hire an agent who you feel has your interests at heart and that you like working with.
 Not everyone is the right fit, some personalities might turn you off.
-You’ll want an agent who has the experience and understands your communication style, and your world.
+You’ll want an agent who has experience, understands your communication style, and your world.
 This is your most important investment; you want to hire hands that guide and educate you in making good decisions.
-You’ll want an agent who listens to you, gives you honest feedback, and trust your advice.
+You’ll want an agent who listens to you, gives you honest feedback, and who you trust their advice.

 - Thinks Long-Term

-You should hire an inspection that will be able to find problems that you wouldn’t notice.
+You should hire an inspector that will be able to find problems that you wouldn’t notice.
 Also, consider this question.